Software Engineer Salary in United Kingdom

 International schools are prevalent, especially in larger cities like London and Manchester, offering curricula such as the International Baccalaureate and American systems.
 These schools cater to expat families seeking continuity in their children's education.

-the UK also offers state-funded schools that provide excellent education, often comparable to private institutions, especially in areas like the southeast of England.
+The UK also offers state-funded schools that provide excellent education, often comparable to private institutions, especially in areas like the southeast of England.

 Climate, Weather and Lifestyle in United Kingdom